UpputuriAnusha/customer-churn-analysis-sql/README.md

-# customer-churn-analysis-sql
+Project Summary

-Customer churn analysis using SQL to identify key factors influencing customer retention, analyze churn patterns, and provide data-driven business insights.
+This project focuses on Customer Churn Analysis using SQL to identify patterns, key drivers of churn, and actionable insights for improving customer retention.
+The analysis helps businesses reduce churn and enhance revenue by leveraging data-driven decision-making.